 Would you believe that I had never tried pumpkin pie until about two and half years ago?
 It is not something you see often in England and it was only when we moved to Canada and experienced our first Thanksgiving that we ate it for the first time.

 It was love at first bite!

 At that time it was not a vegan pie.
 In fact, I don’t think I have ever seen a vegan version for sale anywhere.
 That is why I decided to come up with my own version for Thanksgiving this year.

-My vegan Pumpkin Pie has a crispy wholewheat pastry case, and a rich, velvety, smooth and creamy pumpkin filling.
+My Vegan Pumpkin Pie has a crispy pastry case, and a rich, velvety, smooth and creamy vegan pumpkin custard filling.
 Top that with a drizzle of the most delicious caramel sauce ever and a big dollop of whipped coconut cream and you have perfection on a plate (or in a pie dish)!